schmittjoaopedro/email-testing/README.md

 ## Running the project

 The lambda function was developed in Go and to compile it this project is using Docker.
-This is so because for MacOS and Windows users the go binary has to be generated for linux compatible images to it can be run in lambda.
-So make sure you have Docker installed and running on your machine.
+This is so because for MacOS and Windows users the go binary has to be generated for linux compatible images, so it can run in lambda linux.
+Make sure you have Docker installed and running on your machine.

-During terraform apply it might fail because it takes some time to verify the ACM certificate.
-If that happens wait a bit and run the command again.
+Terraform apply it might fail in the middle of the process because it takes some time to verify the ACM certificate.
+If that happens, wait a minute, and then run the command again.

 ```shell
 # Check docker is running